zhangyukof/litebyte/README.md

 **GitHub**:https://github.com/zhangyukof/litebyte

 ## Intro:
-LiteByte is a lightweight binary data interchange format.
+LiteByte is a lightweight binary data interchange format.<br/>
 Small size and easy to use are the design goals.

 ## Features：